mathewsrc/generativeai-questions-and-answers-app/docs/microservice.md

 ## Load balancer listener

-The listener checks for connection requests from clients, using the protocol (HTTP) and port (80) and redirect traffic from the load balancer to the target group.
+The listener checks for connection requests from clients, using the protocol (HTTP) and port (80) and redirects the  traffic from the load balancer to the target group.

 The `type` option defines the type of routing action.
 The `forward` type routes requests to one or more target groups.